keybase/client/go/chat/crypto_doc.md

 ## High Level Overview

 When Alice sends a message to Bob, she uses the same keys that she would use to save a file in `/keybase/private/alice,bob`.
+(See the [KBFS crypto doc](https://keybase.io/docs/crypto/kbfs).)
 That makes a lot of nice things work right off the bat:

+- Alice and Bob share a symmetric encryption key, which they pass through the server by encrypting it to each of their devices' public encryption keys.
+- If either of them removes a device, their other devices will create and share a new encryption key.
+That guarantees the removed device can't read new messages, without relying on the server to enforce it.
+- If either of them adds a new device, that device will get a copy of all the keys it needs to read old messages.
 - Alice can send a message to Bob even if he hasn't joined Keybase yet.
-If she knows Bob is @bobbymcferrin on Twitter, she can send messages to him now, and later one of her devices will check @bobbymcferrin's proof and send him keys automatically.
+If she knows Bob is `@bobbymcferrin` on Twitter, she can message him now, and later one of her devices will check `@bobbymcferrin`'s proof and share keys with him automatically.
-- If either of them adds a new device, that device will get a copy of all the keys it needs to read old messages.
-- If either of them removes a device, all of their other devices will start using a new encryption key.
-That guarantees the removed device can't read new messages, without relying on the server to enforce it.

 Even though the server can't forge new messages, there are tricks it might try to play.
 For performance reasons, it's the server's responsibility to assign a